Inside the high-stakes world of designing for 911 operators

 Clearly there’s an educational component for the public that could mitigate our expectations for 911 versus the reality of the service.
 But what can be done to make the jobs of operators more manageable?

-“This piece of the industry is, frankly, looking like the tech industry in the early ’90s,” says Matthew Sinclair, SVP of software at Motorola Solutions.
+“This piece of the industry is, frankly, looking like the tech industry in the early ’90s,” says Andrew Sinclair, SVP of software at Motorola Solutions.
 “You’re buying Word from here, Excel from there, and trying to cobble it all together.”

 There are no shortages of companies building 911 software, including Omnigo, CentralSquare, Hexagon, and DataTech 911.
 Much of Motorola’s promise in the industry is to provide a more streamlined experience for call takers, rolling up so many disparate apps into a more singular, cloud-based platform called CommandCentral, which Sinclair positions as something like Microsoft’s Office 365, but for emergencies.